Can Covid Masks Help With Seasonal Allergies?

 • Many allergen particles (including pollen) are larger than Covid-19 particles, which means masks designed to protect us from Covid will be effective at limiting allergen exposure

-• Specific mask type, material, and fit make a large difference when it comes to overall protection from germs, bacteria, viruses, gasses, smoke, VOCs, allergens, and more
+• Specific mask type, material, and fit make a large difference when it comes to overall protection from germs, bacteria, viruses, gases, smoke, VOCs, allergens, and more

 • When it comes to eye irritation due to allergies, a face mask is not going to do much to help.
 Consider eye irrigation and wearing sunglasses to help with this issue